 GSVGC's investment committee (the "Investment Committee") consists of Mr. Spreng, who is its Chairman, Mr. Raterman, Chief Financial Officer of the Company and GSVGC, Michael Moe and Larry Aschebrook.
 Mr. Moe is the founder, chief executive officer, president and chief investment officer of GSV Asset Management, LLC ("GSV Asset Management"), a leading growth-investment manager and the investment adviser to GSV Capital Corp. ("GSV Capital"), a publicly traded BDC launched in April 2011 that offers the first publicly traded security enabling investors to own a piece of the world's most dynamic, venture-backed private companies.
 GSV Capital invests principally in the equity securities of venture capital-backed, rapidly growing emerging companies and has invested prior to IPO or acquisition in leading growth companies such as Facebook and Twitter.
 GSV Capital has also invested in Palantir and Dropbox.
 GSV Asset Management also serves as the sub-adviser for the funds of GSV Ventures.
-Prior to founding GSV Asset Management, Mr. Moe cofounded and served as chairman and chief executive officer of ThinkEquity Partners, an asset management and investment banking firm focusing on venture capital, entrepreneurial and emerging growth companies and held positions as Head of Global Growth Research at Merrill Lynch and Head of Growth Research and Strategy at Montgomery Securities.
+Prior to founding GSV Asset Management, Mr. Moe co-founded and served as chairman and chief executive officer of ThinkEquity Partners, an asset management and investment banking firm focusing on venture capital, entrepreneurial and emerging growth companies and held positions as Head of Global Growth Research at Merrill Lynch and Head of Growth Research and Strategy at Montgomery Securities.

 Mr. Aschebrook is the founder and Chief Executive Officer of GSV Financial Group, the parent of GSV Equity, which manages the day-to-day operations of GSV Ventures, a specialized venture firm that leads or co-invests in mid- and late-stage financing for pre-IPO companies alongside well-known venture capital groups.
 Mr. Aschebrook has over 10 years of experience as a venture capitalist and growth investor and has managed over 20 venture capital investments.
-He is also a registered representative with Harbor Light Securities, which is not presently acting in any capacity on our behalf in connection with the Private Offering.
-Harbor Light Securities, however, may form a private fund available to its clients that are accredited investors that will invest in the Private Offering.
+He is also a registered representative with Harbor Light Securities, LLC, which is not involved in the Private Offering in any way.